ImaginationWorks/car-catalog/README.md

 - fetch data from real APIs
 - alerting
 - move babel configuration to .babelrc
+- webpack, I like create aliases for source code folder and it makes imports much cleaner and easier.
 - clean up code and fix bugs
 - authentication
 - and ...